0xPolygonID/docs/docs/issuer/issuer-configuration.md

 ## Issuer's DID

-Currently there are two options for creating an issuer's did.
+Currently there are two options for creating an issuer's DID:
 1. Using a **Makefile** command, generally used for the **UI** or **API-UI**.
 2. Create Identity **endpoint** of Core API, generally used for the **Core API**.